ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-12. Refer to the papers: <a href='https://arxiv.org/pdf/1506.02142.pdf'>Dropout as a Bayesian Approximation</a> and <a href='https://arxiv.org/pdf/1906.02530.pdf'>Can You TrustYour Model’s Uncertainty?</a> and answer the following question:
+Q. Refer to the papers: <a href='https://arxiv.org/pdf/1506.02142.pdf'>Dropout as a Bayesian Approximation</a> and <a href='https://arxiv.org/pdf/1906.02530.pdf'>Can You TrustYour Model’s Uncertainty?</a> and answer the following question:
   1. Do deep ensembles achieve a better performance on out-of-distribution uncertainty benchmarks compared with Monte-Carlo (MC)-dropout?

 <details><summary><b>Answer</b></summary>

 Yes, they do

 </details>

 ---
+Q.

-13. 1.
-In a transfer-learning experiment conducted by a researcher, a number of ImageNet-pretrained CNN classifiers, selected from Table 6.1 are trained on five different folds drawn from the same corpus.
+1. In a transfer-learning experiment conducted by a researcher, a number of ImageNet-pretrained CNN classifiers, selected from Table 6.1 are trained on five different folds drawn from the same corpus.
 Their outputs are fused together producing a composite machine.
 Ensembles of these convolutional neural networks architectures have been extensively studies an evaluated in various ensembling approaches.
 Is it likely that the composite machine will produce a prediction with higher accuracy than that of any individual classifier?
 Explain why.

 <table align='center'>
 <tr>